Kreswell/kreswell.github.io/_posts/APointlessReconstructionOfTheRealNumbers.md

 ### The problem of the measurement basis
 Since there is no universal, "God given" coordinate system, whenever we make a measurement, we have to establish a measurement basis.
 That is, we must pick a few points to measure in reference to.
 Specifically, if the measurement can take values from $\mathbb{R}$, then we need two points which we could label $0$ and $1$, the origin and the point one (positive) unit from the origin.
 From this we could measure any distance along the line passing through $0$ and $1$.

 However, if we look closely, we notice a serious problem.
 We can't just pick two points in empty space.
 How would we clearly specify them?
 We need real-world observables to anchor these points to.
 We need an actual stick to use as a ruler.
-But as before, we can't know exactly how long our ruler is.
-We can't know exactly where the vertices of our [affine]() [simplex](https://en.wikipedia.org/wiki/Simplex) are
+But as before, we can't know exactly where our base points are.
+We can't know exactly how long our ruler is.

 ## The Pointless Topology